leecheeyong/LyingMan/README.md

 # [LyingMan](https://lyingman.vercel.app)

-LyingMan is a real-time social deduction game.
+LyingMan is a real-time social deduction game made possible with firebase realtime.
 Players join a room, receive secret words, and try to identify the imposter among them through clever descriptions and voting.

 ## Demo

 <video src="https://github.com/user-attachments/assets/7209f167-245e-4a92-af77-e7ac9a1e9fed"></video>

+## About
+LyingMan (卧底) is a game my friends and I used to play back in school — thinking about it always brings back great memories of laughter and clever guesses.
+It wasn’t just a game; it was part of what made our school days so special, a simple joy that brought us closer together.

 ## Features